Benchmark and Tasks¶

 Dense setting uses full-grid information.

-- All available spatial labels or inputs are used
+- all available spatial labels or inputs are used

-- This is the standard full-information benchmark
+- serves as the standard full-information benchmark

 sparse¶